 If a Web service operation is not defined with a fault message, you can use the Process Developer custom functions to catch undeclared faults.

-For more information, see Adding a Fault Handler as a Boundary Event for an Invoke Activity and Catching Undeclared and SOAP Faults.
+For more information, see "Adding a Fault Handler as a Boundary Event for an Invoke Activity" on page 380 and "Adding a Fault Handler as a Boundary Event for an Invoke Activity" on page 380.